Montana Mortgage Calculator

 Tips for first-time home buyers in Montana

-Besides these government-guaranteed programs, it is worth considering some offers from UHC (Montana Housing Corporation) available to Montanans.
-In particular, first-time home buyers can apply for FirstHome – down payment and closing costs assistance program, if they qualify for a FHA loan and their FICO score is at least 660.
-This option covers up to 6% of the loan amount toward down payment and/or the closing costs.
-It is important to note that this option comes in the form of a 30-year-fixed-rate second loan only.
-If you do not qualify for the FirstHome program, do not despair.
-Montana Housing Score Loan is an alternative program that covers up to 4%.
-The minimum satisfactory credit score is 620.
+Apart from these government-backed programs, it's advisable to consider opportunities presented by the UHC (Montana Housing Corporation) that are accessible to residents of Montana.
+In particular, first-time homebuyers may apply for the FirstHome program if they qualify for an FHA loan and have a FICO score of at least 660.
+This program provides assistance with down payments and closing costs, covering up to 6% of the loan amount.
+It's important to note that this assistance is provided in the form of a 30-year fixed-rate second loan exclusively.
+If you do not meet the requirements for the FirstHome program, there is no need to lose hope.
+The Montana Housing Score Loan is an alternative program that covers up to 4%, with a minimum acceptable credit score of 620.

 FAQ